nnyj/virtual-surround-sound/README.md

 | 14.0.0 - 24.0.0 | 16        | 48                | Drivers can be found in `sonar/driver`.
 V18.0.0 is the last version that does not include machine learning DLL files.
 It is not required for this guide. |
 | 25.0.0 - 41.0.0 | 24        | 96                | As of V28.0.0, drivers were moved to `apps/sonar/driver`.
 Installation scripts are still working.                                                    |

-Users are suggested to use version 14.0.0 - 24.0.0 as HeSuVi already includes HRIR files for 48kHz and requires no additional effort by users to convert it to a different sample rate.
+Users are encouraged to use version 14.0.0 - 24.0.0 as HeSuVi already includes HRIR files for 48kHz and requires no additional effort by users to convert it to a different sample rate.

 There are no latency differences between 48kHz and 96kHz, both were measured to be 27ms.